The Ultimate Guide to Jellyfin and *ARR Stack: Complete Media Server Setup

 ./Prowlarr macOS/Windows: Download installers from https://prowlarr.servarr.com/ and run the setup wizard.

-9. Cloudflare Bypass: FlareSolverr
+9. Cloudflare Bypass: FlareSolverr and Alternatives

 Configuration